Search This Site

 Teach Your Baby to Sign (Monica Beyer)

 InnyBin (Fat Brain Toys).
 This toy may be a little overpriced, but it was certainly worth the investment (especially since it lasted through multiple children).
-I’ve always liked the classic shape sorter toys, but children always seem to need so much parental help to use the shape sorters, which makes them not so ideal.
-But this particular toy is one that even very young children can figure out and enjoy.
+I’ve always liked the classic shape sorter toys, but infants always seem to need so much parental help to use the shape sorters, which makes them not so ideal.
+But this particular toy is one that even infants can figure out and enjoy.

 And, as a mom, my absolute favorite part about this toy is the fact that if (or rather when) the pieces get lost it doesn’t really matter since you can easily substitute any other toys – it doesn’t have to be the original ones!